AbdulShabazz/referencePT/README.md

 * `-scene [path]` specifies the file path to a GLTF model
 * `-scenePath [path]` optionally specifies the root folder where scene data files can be found

+Note: EXE File must be called from root project folder (or use run.bat!), because the renderer assumes a known folder structure

 ## Licenses and Open Source Software

 The code uses the following dependencies: